Duke University Job Descriptions

 Occupational Summary

 Develops, coordinates, and implements research and administrative strategies essential to the successful management of research programs led by investigator(s) and faculty.
 Performs and oversees a variety of complex duties involved in the collection and evaluation of research program data to monitor progress toward program and project milestones.
 Provides guidance on portfolio and project implementation strategy to provide direction for research activities within the portfolio or program.
 Assists with efforts to obtain and manage study or program funding.
-Frequently interacts with other research groups or programs, by serving as primary liaison and public relations lead for research program and related projects.
+Frequently interacts with other research groups and programs, by serving as primary liaison and public relations lead for research program and related projects.
 Coordinates wider program activities with responsibility for results in terms of costs, methods, and reporting requirements.

 Work Performed